jpt13653903/ALCHA/Wiki/MarkDown/Scripting.md

 Fast Fourier transforms (FFTs) are implemented by means of the [FFTW library](http://www.fftw.org/).
 The implication is that all FFTs are double-precision.

-## File I/O
+## I/O Functions

-File I/O is accomplished by means of four functions, described below:
+Arbitrary input and output is accomplished by means of five functions, described below:

 Function    | Description
 --------    | -----------